Coral cover has declined on reefs in this sector due to crown-of-thorns starfish

 Table 1: Overview of results obtained from manta tow surveys of reefs in the Swain sector

-As part of the Long Term Monitoring Program (LTMP), manta tow surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* on four reefs in the Swain sector of the Great Barrier Reef (GBR) were completed.
-Preliminary results of the manta tow surveys are presented in Table 1.
+As part of the Long-term Monitoring Program (LTMP), manta tow surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* on six reefs in the Swain sector of the Great Barrier Reef (GBR) were completed.
+Preliminary results of the manta tow surveys are presented in Table 1 and Table 2.
 Median reef-wide live coral cover (coral cover) had decreased at five reefs and increased on one (Reef 21-529).
 A seventh reef (East Cay) was surveyed using scuba surveys on fixed transects only and showed no change in coral cover.

-Scuba surveys of fixed transects recorded coral bleaching on individual colonies (0-1%) on two reefs while cases of disease and numbers of the corallivorous snail, Drupella spp., were generally within the range of past values.
-COTS were recorded on scuba surveys at all four reefs, reflecting the increasing reef-wide numbers seen in manta tow surveys.
+Scuba surveys of fixed transects recorded coral bleaching on individual colonies (0-1%) on two reefs while cases of coral disease and numbers of the corallivorous snail, Drupella spp., were generally within the range of past values.
+COTS were recorded on scuba surveys at five reefs, reflecting the increasing reef-wide numbers seen in manta tow surveys.

 Details of the manta tow method can be found in the Standard Operational Procedure No. 9 [AIMS Research - Crown-of-thorns Starfish and Coral Surveys - Standard Operational Procedure 9].
 Further details of the monitoring program design, sampling methods and a full explanation of the A. solaris outbreak terminology can be found on the AIMS website.